 Before bringing wood into the house to use in a fire, inspect every log: look them over, shake them, knock them together.
 Get rid of the pests that are on the surface or beginning to emerge.
 If using a carrier that's been set on the ground, be sure to check the bottom of it for any insects that may be clinging there.
 Spraying wood is not recommended as this could cause harmful vapors when the wood is burned.Continue to 9 of 10 below.

 09 of 10

 Burn firewood immediately when brought indoors.

-Few insects are active outdoors during the cold winter months, rather they will overwinter in sheltered spots – such as within or between firewood piles.
-If wood is brought indoors and not burned immediately, the insects can crawl out from the wood into the warmth of your home.
+Few insects are active outdoors during the cold winter months; rather they will overwinter in sheltered spots – such as within or between firewood piles.
+If the wood is brought indoors and not burned immediately, the insects can crawl out from the wood into the warmth of your home.

 10 of 10